mattneary/Tarpits-Abstraction/chapters/Interpret.md

 ###Imperative Constructs
 In our exploration of imperative programming, we will encounter a few new operators, and utilize some new idioms.
-In later chapters, we will provide implementation of these operators.
-For now, however, these operators will be viewed as hypothetical constructs, fulfilling the utility with which we associate them.
+We will provide a purely functional, that is, without mutation, implementation of these constructs as well.
+In later chapters, we will be able to automate the utilization of these analogs identified.

 ####Mutators
 The main difference between imperative and *purely* functional programming is the